TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 Optional input:
     * --fastq2: the second input FASTQ file
+    * --reference: the reference genome FASTA file, *.fai, *.dict and bwa indexes are required.
+    * --gff: the GFFv3 gene annotations file (only required to run iVar)
     * --min_base_quality: minimum base call quality to take a base into account (default: 20)
     * --min_mapping_quality: minimum mapping quality to take a read into account (default: 20)
     * --low_frequency_variant_threshold: VAF threshold to mark a variant as low frequency (default: 0.2)